Niccolò Pierozzi: Pro Patria loan

 He was a regular starter for the Fiorentina youth teams, and in 2021 he earned a loan move to Serie C side Pro Patria to play in Serie C Group A for the 2021–22 Serie C season.

 Pierozzi made his debut for Pro Patria against AlbinoLeffe in a 2–1 loss.
 He scored his first goal for the club in a 2–1 loss a month later against Padova.

 In a match against Seregno, Pierozzi received a straight red card for a professional foul.
-Over the course of the season Pierozzi scored 8 league goals, helping Pro Patria to an eleventh-place finish.
+Throughout the season, Pierozzi scored eight league goals, helping Pro Patria to an eleventh-place finish.

 Reggina loan

 In July 2022 Pierozzi signed for Serie B club Reggina on loan for the 2022–23 Serie B season.
-He made his debut in a 3–1 win over S.P.A.L.
-He scored his first Reggina goal in a 4–0 win over F.C.
-Südtirol.
+He made his debut in a 3–1 win over SPAL He scored his first Reggina goal in a 4–0 win over Südtirol.

+Fiorentina debut

+Upon his return from loan, Pierozzi made his debut for the senior squad of Fiorentina on 26 October 2023 in the UEFA Conference League game against Čukarički.
+He did not make any league appearances, appearing on the bench in most games.

+Salernitana loan

+On 11 January 2024, Pierozzi moved on loan to Salernitana.

+Palermo

+On 25 July 2024, Palermo announced the permanent signing of Pierozzi from Fiorentina.
+Pierozzi made 25 league appearances, scoring 2 goals as Palermo finished 8th in Serie B.